 Happiness consists of some combination of three elements: life satisfaction, which involves an appraisal of the overall condition of one’s life; positive feelings, such as pleasure and joy; and negative feelings, such as worry, frustration, anger, and sadness.
 Though happiness isn’t the only outcome on which a society should be judged, it clearly matters.
 And for some it is at the top of the list.1

 Two facts about happiness in the United States are puzzling.
-First, despite a variety of favorable developments, Americans haven’t, on average, gotten happier over the past four and a half decades.
+First, despite a variety of favorable developments, Americans haven’t, on average, gotten happier over the past half century.
 Second, despite our comparative affluence, Americans are only in the middle of the happiness pack among the world’s rich nations.
 But before exploring these puzzles, how do we measure happiness and what are its chief determinants?

 Scientists measure happiness mainly via public opinion surveys.
 People are asked questions such as:

 - “Taken all together, how would you say things are these days — would you say that you are very happy, pretty happy, or not too happy?”

 - “All things considered, how satisfied are you with your life as a whole these days?”
 Respondents are instructed to indicate their satisfaction on a scale of 0 to 10.

 - “Please imagine a ladder, with steps numbered from 0 at the bottom to 10 at the top.
 The top of the ladder represents the best possible life for you and the bottom of the ladder represents the worst possible life for you.
 On which step of the ladder would you say you personally feel you stand at this time?”